ikukonakano/DH110/README.md

 ### Impression Test & Cognitive Walkthrough

-I conducted an impression test and a cognitive walkthrough of to get a better understanding of what my audience would and would not like.
+I conducted an impression test and a cognitive walkthrough to get a better understanding of what my audience would and would not like.
 I conducted TWO impression tests and cognitive walkthroughs.
 Here is a link to my [impression test & cognitive walkthrough survey](https://docs.google.com/forms/d/e/1FAIpQLSdy_9Cg3VQ-1iQoYRd2b1rSWAE2TJiLzYCdv7RYGPSXo8LrcA/viewform?usp=sharing) and [data](https://docs.google.com/spreadsheets/d/1Wt6WjFowZKrOqBCE38JoL4DOOtFUNv9BlrJLUR_4b_8/edit?usp=sharing).

 My first participant did not want to be recorded; [here](https://drive.google.com/file/d/1s1uaAeHOiY-6_uKbsBDhgu3on8yA3qkU/view?usp=sharing) is the recording of my second user testing.